culturekings/shopify-shortcodes/README.md

 It will then pass the variables `width`, `height` and `video` with the respective values.

+## Activating shortcodes

+You must first copy `shortcode.liquid` and `shortcode-render.liquid` in to your snippets.

+To activate shortcode functionality a change to liquid tags is required where the functionality is required.

+    {{ page.content }}

+Would need to be changed to

+    {% include 'shortcode' load: page.content %}

 ## Accessing variables in snippets

 These variables are available to the snippet by using